Skip to main content

 The Walt Disney Company has had some rather embarrassing box office flops in the last two or three years, and a lot of voices have been eager to link Disney’s recent financial woes to certain choices.
 Specifically, this idea that Disney has all the sudden “gone woke.”

-Said voices are taking certain things for granted.
+Now, said voices are taking certain things for granted.
 They seem to imagine that anyone in Hollywood is sleeping soundly these days between the double-strikes of 2023, the global shutdown of 2020, and the self-inflicted problem of the streaming wars.
 I don’t have time to get into most of that right now.

 No, what’s most interesting to me is that I’m seeing this attitude from both sides of the political spectrum.
 Hard-right outlets are obviously gloating over this sort of thing, but even prominent liberal-leaning avenues have been commentating on this crash with this tone of, “Well, what did you expect?”

-The seed of this piece really took root in me back in November when Variety ran this piece tracking the casualties of the Disney war.
+The seed of this rant really took root in me back in November when Variety ran this piece tracking the casualties of the Disney war.
 This was right after Moana 2’s record breaking opening weekend and back when the Snow White disaster was still on the horizon.
 After tracing out Disney’s public conflicts over films like Lightyear, the article quotes Guggenheim Securities’ Michael Morris as saying,

 “We just had an election, and in very rough terms, half of the voters supported one side and half supported the other side.
 And if I am a company that is trying to connect with the broadest potential audience and I cut that addressable market in half before I even release the product, I’m really limiting my ability to maximize the value of the product.
 That’s why it’s important to entertain first and foremost.”